Florida Teacher Requirements for Audiologists and Speech-Language Pathologists

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state Department of Education.
-State Licensure is typically required for practice in the schools.
+State licensure issued by the Florida Board of Speech-Language Pathology and Audiology is typically required for practice in the schools.

 Specialization Requirements for Certification in the Area of Speech-Language Impaired (Grades K–12) - Academic Class

 a.
 Three semester hours in survey of exceptional student education, and

 b.
 Three semester hours in school organization or general curriculum which includes the elementary and secondary instructional levels

 - Completion of specialization requirements by one of the following plans:

 Plan One: A master's or higher degree with a graduate major in speech-language pathology

 Plan Two: A valid license in speech-language pathology.
 Appropriate documentation to the Department of Education shall be a letter of verification of licensure from the issuing agency

 Plan Three: A valid Certificate of Clinical Competence issued by ASHA.
 Appropriate documentation to the Department of Education shall be a letter of verification from the issuing agency